-carleton.ca/equity/wp-content/uploads/Student-Guide-to- AcademicAccommodation.pdf carleton.ca/equity/wp-content/uploads/Student-Guide-to- AcademicAccommodation.pdf
+Academichttps://carleton.ca/equity/wp-content/uploads/Student-Guide-to-Academic-Accommodation.pdfAccommodation.pdf carleton.ca/equity/wp-content/uploads/Student-Guide-to-

 For Pregnancy:

 Pregnant students requiring academic accommodations are encouraged to contact an Equity Advisor in Equity Services to complete a letter of accommodation.
 The student must then make an appointment to discuss her needs with the instructor at least two weeks prior to the first academic event in which it is anticipated the accommodation will be required.